sapondanaisriwan/youtube-row-fixer/README.md

 # YouTube Row Fixer

-For customizing the videos per row.
+A browser extension that lets you customize the number of videos, posts, and shorts displayed per row on YouTube.

 [![Star][star-badge]][star]
 [![Forks][fork-badge]][members]